 - Individual health insurance: This is a plan you buy on your own.
 An individual plan can cover just one person or a family.
 You can buy directly from the best health insurance companies or from your state’s health insurance marketplace, also called an exchange.

 - Medicaid and the Children’s Health Insurance Program (CHIP): These plans have low income requirements.

 - Medicare: Mostly for people age 65 and over.

-You can buy an individual health plan that meets government standards for coverage only during the annual open enrollment period in most states, unless you have a special circumstance, such as getting married or having a baby.
-So far Nevada is the only state that requires insurers that sell health plans outside the government-run marketplaces to offer those plans throughout the year.
-For most people the 2015 open enrollment period ended Feb.
-15.
+You can buy an individual health plan that meets government standards for coverage only during the annual open enrollment period in most states, unless you have a special circumstance, such as getting married or having a baby, which create a special enrollment period.
+So far, Nevada is the only state that requires insurers that sell health plans outside the government-run marketplaces to offer those plans throughout the year.

 Assess your health care needs